OrPerDev/IOT_SMART_HOME/README.md

 ⚙️ **Blues Notecarrier-A**: The Notecarrier-A is a Raspberry Pi add-on board that allows you to connect a Notecard to a Raspberry Pi Pico.

 🔊 **Audio Module**: The Pico-Audio-Exp module is an audio expansion module that provides audio functionality to the Raspberry Pi Pico.
+> The Audio Module is connected to the Pico via onboard female headers for direct connection to the Pico's Male headers.

 🔋 **Battery**: A 14500 Li-ion battery is used to power the device.
 > The battery is connected to the Pico via a battery holder.